u8sand/docs.keycloakify.dev/README.md

 {% hint style="success" %}
 This tool will be maintained to stay compatible with every Keycloak version starting from [Keycloak Version 11](https://github.com/keycloak/keycloak/releases/tag/11.0.3).

-However, the default pages you will get (before you customize them) will always be the ones of Keycloak [v11.0.3](https://github.com/keycloak/keycloak/releases/tag/11.0.3) and some extra pages that didn't existed back then like `register-user-profile.ftl.`
+However, the default pages you will get (before you customize them) will always be the ones of Keycloak [v11.0.3](https://github.com/keycloak/keycloak/releases/tag/11.0.3) and some extra pages that didn't exist back then like `register-user-profile.ftl.`
 {% endhint %}

 ### Supported Keycloak version